Reviewing Decedent’s Files & Giving Actual Notice

-The Issue: Identifying possible creditors of Descendant — so that you can send them actual notice of the same information as in the Nonprobate Notice to Creditors.
+The Issue: Identifying possible creditors of Decedent — so that you can send them actual notice of the same information as in the Nonprobate Notice to Creditors.

 Why Send Actual Notice?
 Washington law does not require a Notice Agent to give actual notice to known creditors — the legislature has just made it highly advantageous to do so in most circumstances: